AmanJhaDoon/Remnux_installation/README.md

 sudo reboot
 ```
 After the virtual machine restarts, you should be able to use the enhanced features provided by VirtualBox Guest Additions, such as better video support, shared folders, and seamless mouse integration.

+#Now after you may need to adjust your virtual machine settings to enable certain features provided by VirtualBox Guest Additions.
+For example, to use shared folders, you need to create a shared folder in the VirtualBox settings and mount it in the virtual machine using the mount command